 For instance, you can plant vegetables, fruits, and flowers in your garden to attract snails, insects, and slugs.
 It is an excellent way to attract opossums because they enjoy eating snails, slugs, and insects.
 Besides, these nocturnal animals also love to consume overripe, fallen fruits on the ground.

 Opossums are a natural part of the local ecosystem and environment.
 The primary reason opossums dwell in suburban neighborhoods in the U.S are waste management practices of humans.
-The conditions and practices found in local communities are primary reasons these nocturnal animals flourish in urban areas.
+The conditions and practices in local communities are the primary reasons these nocturnal animals flourish in urban areas.